-Ayers Basement Systems is also a fully trained and authorized foundation repair contractor, authorized by Foundation Supportworks to install warrantied foundation products.
+Ayers Basement Systems is also a fully trained foundation repair contractor, trusted by Foundation Supportworks to install warrantied foundation products.
 When your foundation was built, tightly packed soils that were previously untouched were dug out to make room for your home.
 The hole was then backfilled with this same soil, but the process made it looser and more able to absorb water.
 This unstable soil can create many problems for your home, including foundation settlement, bowing walls, and more.

 In order to solve these problems, Ayers Basement Systems decides which products will work best for your home.
 Our solutions have variants to best serve different homes.
 For example, there are many types of foundation pier systems we may use, such as helical piers, push piers, or slab piers, depending on factors on your property.
 Some of our other products include wall anchors and braces, crawl space jacks, and PolyLevel.
 PolyLevel is specifically used to solve concrete slab settlement.